ptiede/Comrade.jl/docs/src/benchmarks.md

 ## Benchmarking Problem

-For our benchmarking problem, we analyze a situation very similar to the one explained in [Making an Image of a Black Hole](@ref).
+For our benchmarking problem, we analyze a situation very similar to the one explained in [Geometric Modeling of EHT Data](@ref).
 Namely, we will consider fitting 2017 M87 April 6 data using an m-ring and a single Gaussian component.
 Please see the end of this page to see the code we used for `Comrade` and `eht-imaging`.

 ## Results